devsmkna/API-tutorial/README.md

 ```
 ### 2.4 Create routes

-Create on `src` the folder `routes`.
-In this folder create the route for group of endpoints.
+Create a `routes` directory in the folder `routes`.
+In this folder create the route for a group of endpoints.
 For example:

 `src/routes/companies.ts`
 ```ts